Heat Pump Guides

 Q: How much energy will I save with a heat pump?

 A: The energy savings using a heat pump can vary widely depending on the specific model of the heat pump, the insulation of the home, the layout of the ductwork, and the climate.
 In lab settings, heat pumps have been shown to be much more energy efficient compared to traditional heating systems, with energy savings ranging from 5-30%.
+Your total energy used (units) will decrease overall, but different units of energy (gas and electricity) have different densities and prices; this means your total operating costs may decrease slightly or remain the same.

-Cold Climate Heat Pump Vs Regular Heat Pump
+Cold Climate Heat Pump vs. Regular Heat Pump

 Regular heat pumps are designed to work best in milder climates where temperatures rarely drop below freezing.
 In colder climates, regular heat pumps may struggle to extract heat from the air efficiently, leading to decreased heating performance and reliance on supplemental heat (such as a gas furnace or electric air handler).